psonnera/xdrip.github.io/docs/index.md

 ## History

 [DexDrip](https://github.com/StephenBlackWasAlreadyTaken/DexDrip)  was created by Emma Black in 2014 and then became [xDrip](http://stephenblackwasalreadytaken.github.io/xDrip/), an app collecting CGM data from a G4 receiver or a bridge device and sending them to [Nightscout](https://nightscout.github.io/).
-It also came with the follower app [Nightwatch](http://stephenblackwasalreadytaken.github.io/xDrip/).
+It also came with the follower app [Nightwatch](http://stephenblackwasalreadytaken.github.io/NightWatch/) (obsolete).

 This project was then modified by @jamorham to become [xDrip+](https://jamorham.github.io/#xdrip-plus).